 Honored by the Detroit Historical Museum’s exhibit “Techno: Detroit’s Gift to the World,” Eddie Fowlkes and three other cohorts were featured for originating Detroit Techno music.
 The exhibit captured his over 25 years of experience in the music industry, stretching back to when he got his first mixer for Christmas in 1978.
 That mixer led him to understand the power that music could have on people, which inspired him to make his first hit record, “Goodbye Kiss” (released on Metroplex records in 1986).

 In 2012, Resident Advisor did an exclusive on him titled “Eddie Fowlkes: The Belleville Fourth”.
 Eddie was invited to be a panelist (along with Richie Hawtin, Loco Dice, and Carl Craig) at the inaugural CNTRL: Beyond EDM in Windsor, Ontario.
-As a well-renowned DJ, 2013 has been eventful: touring with Loco Dice and being featured in Dice’s “Summer Season in Ibiza”, with Richie Hawtin.
+As a well-renowned DJ, 2013-15 has been eventful: touring with Loco Dice and being featured in Dice’s “Summer Season in Ibiza”, with Richie Hawtin.
 Also, beginning this summer, Eddie has his start a residency at The Bussey Bldg. in London.
-Eddie currently works on his own label Detroit WAX look out for DW-006,007 late 2013.
+Eddie currently works on his own label Detroit WAX look out for DW-009 and DW-010 in 2015.